-Screen Privacy is an option during an unattended session to secure or seal the content of a session by disabling the monitor.
+Screen Privacy is an option to secure or conceal the content of a session by disabling the monitor.

 The screen privacy feature is available for Windows 8/10, macOS and Linux.